willkroboth/ConfigCommands/Plugin Description.md

 Description: Varies by implementation.
 Should return a string that represents the value in the context of a command.

-Subclasses of the [FunctionAdder](/src/me/willkroboth/ConfigCommands/InternalArguments/FunctionAdder.java) can add more functions to existing InternalArguments, but this is described in more detail by the description of [AddOns](/AddOns/README.md).
+Subclasses of the [FunctionAdder](/src/me/willkroboth/ConfigCommands/InternalArguments/FunctionAdder.java) can add more functions to existing InternalArguments, but this is described in more detail by the description of [AddOns](AddOns.md).

 The main plugin provides 5 InternalArguments, described below, as well as the [InternalVoidArgument](/src/me/willkroboth/ConfigCommands/InternalArguments/InternalVoidArgument.java).
-The InternalVoidArgument does not have any static or non static functions and should not be a parameter of any other function.
+The InternalVoidArgument does not have any static or non-static functions and should not be a parameter of any other function.
 It is returned by functions that shouldn't return anything.

 ### InternalArguments provided by ConfigCommands:
 - [InternalArrayListArgument](#internalarraylistargument)